AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/CreateUploadVideo.md

 **Note:**

 -   If you use the No Transcoding template group to upload videos, only the videos in the format of MP4, FLV, MP3, or M3U8 can be played.
 Videos in the other formats are supported only for storage.
-You can know the video format based on the file name extensions of the FileName parameter.
-If you want to use the ApsaraVideo Player, the version must be 3.1.0 or later.
+You can know the video format based on the file name extension in the value of the FileName parameter.
+If you want to use ApsaraVideo Player, the version must be 3.1.0 or later.
 -   If the No Transcoding template group is used, only the [FileUploadComplete](~~55630~~) but not the [TranscodeComplete](~~55636~~) event notification is returned after the video is uploaded.

 ## Response parameters